 - 3:00-6:00: Pick up girls, give them a snack, then they usually get started on their homework.
 Some days we will have an extracurricular, but we try not to over-schedule too much because I don’t like to be running around after school every afternoon.
 (But with four children that is hard!)
 Prepare dinner.

 - 6:30-7:30: Bath, reading aloud, bedtime.
 (My oldest stays up later.)

-Now our schedule looked quite different before my girls were in school everyday.
-Back then, it was so tempting for me not to do “all the things” because there are so many good things to do (art classes, music, dance, gymnastics, choir, etc.).
+When I was a younger mom it was so tempting for me not to do “all the things” because there are so many good things to do (art classes, music, dance, gymnastics, choir, etc.).